The Godfather Part III: Original film (1990)

 Ebert's colleague, Gene Siskel of the Chicago Tribune also gave the film high praise and placed it tenth in his list of the ten best films of 1990.
 Siskel admitted that the ending was the film's weakest part, citing Al Pacino's makeup as very poor.
 He also said, "[Another] problem is the casting of Sofia Coppola, who is out of her acting league here.
-She's supposed to be Andy Garcia's love interest but no sparks fly.
+She's supposed to be Andy Garcia's love interest, but no sparks fly.
 He's more like her babysitter."
 In response to Ebert's defense of Coppola, Siskel said, "I know what you're saying about her being sort of natural and not the polished bombshell, and that would've been wrong.
 There is one, a photographer in the picture, who takes care of that role, but at the same time, I don't think it's explained why [Vincent] really comes onto her, unless this guy is the most venal, craven guy, but look who he's playing around with.
 He's playing around with the Godfather's daughter."

 Leonard Maltin, giving the film three out of four, stated that it is "masterfully told", but that casting Sofia Coppola was an "almost-fatal flaw".
 James Berardinelli gave the film a positive review, awarding it three-and-a-half stars out of four.
 John Simon of the National Review described the film as "a tedious effort to flog an old hippopotamus into action".
+Q Magazine, in a 100th edition feature on "The 100 Worst Films Since Q Began" in January 1995, called the film a "worthless piece of junk", "the cinematic equivalent of Michelangelo slapping a coat of Artex on the ceiling of the Sistine chapel" (by comparison with the first two films) and Sofia Coppola a "vapid presence".